An American Werewolf in Paris: Release

+Reception

 Box office

 In its opening weekend, the film ranked seventh in the United States and Canada box office and third among new releases, earning $7.6 million.
 By the end of its run, Paris grossed $26.6 million from a $25 million budget.

-Critical reception

-On Rotten Tomatoes, the film has an approval rating of 7% based on reviews from 30 critics, with an average rating of 3.72/10.
-The website's critical consensus reads, "Markedly inferior to its cult classic predecessor in every way, An American Werewolf in Paris is felled by the silver bullets of clumsy storytelling and chintzy special effects."
-On Metacritic, it has a score of 31 out of 100 based on reviews from 13 critics, indicating "generally unfavorable reviews".
+Critics

-USA Today gave the film two out of four stars, citing unfunny gags, a "charmless" performance by lead actor Tom Everett Scott, and a failure to tap into the Parisian setting, though they praised Anthony Waller's direction.
-Russell Smith of The Austin Chronicle called An American Werewolf in Paris "a fast-paced, entertaining homage that recaptures a fair amount of the old lunatic energy and subversive humor [of the original]."
-While he criticized that the characters often seem clueless in the face of obvious danger, he found the film offered a great deal of fun and that the transformation effects, while not enhanced by the usage of CGI, are "repulsively convincing".
+Upon its release, USA Today gave the film two out of four stars, citing unfunny gags, a "charmless" performance by lead actor Tom Everett Scott, and a failure to tap into the Parisian setting, though they praised Anthony Waller's direction.
+Russell Smith of The Austin Chronicle called An American Werewolf in Paris "a fast-paced, entertaining homage that recaptures a fair amount of the old lunatic energy and subversive humor [of the original]".
+He criticized that the characters often seem clueless in the face of obvious danger, but praised the fun and the special effects of transformation as "repulsively convincing".
 He gave it two and a half out of five stars.
 Writing for ReelViews, James Berardinelli derided the film's sitcom-level comedy, unintentionally humorous scares, and gratuitous nudity, but said the emotionally compelling performance by Julie Delpy and the occasional strong directorial strokes prevent it from succeeding as campy, "so bad it's good" entertainment.
 He gave it one and a half out of four stars.

-Unlike its predecessor, which had Oscar-winning special make-up effects by Rick Baker, Paris relied heavily on CGI for its transformation effects and chase sequences, a common point of derision from most critics.
+Unlike its predecessor, which has Oscar-winning special make-up effects by Rick Baker, Paris relies heavily on CGI for its transformation effects and chase sequences, a common point of derision from most critics.

 The film was nominated for Worst Sequel at the 1997 Stinkers Bad Movie Awards, but lost to Speed 2: Cruise Control.

 John Landis, the director of An American Werewolf in London, said, "I was really disappointed when I saw that film, I thought it was lousy".

+On Rotten Tomatoes, the film has an approval rating of 6% based on reviews from 31 critics, with an average rating of 3.7/10.
+The website's critical consensus reads, "Markedly inferior to its cult classic predecessor in every way, An American Werewolf in Paris is felled by the silver bullets of clumsy storytelling and chintzy special effects."
+On Metacritic, it has a score of 31 out of 100 based on reviews from 13 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.